 If you’ve never made a galette before, don’t be afraid.
-A galette is simply a free-form tart – so it doesn’t have to look perfect.
+A galette is simply a free-form tart typically made with a fruit filling like plums, grapes, or berries – so it doesn’t have to look perfect.
 In fact, the more rustic it looks when you’re shaping and filling it, the prettier the outcome will be.

 Simply make sure to knead the dough firmly until it comes together, and then let it chill for a while before rolling it out into a circle.

 Next, place the filling in the middle, fold the edges inwards, and you’ve got your very own homemade galette!

 Serve this the next time guests are coming over for lunch or a light dinner, and they are sure to be impressed.

 Ready to make your own galette?
 Let’s go straight to the recipe now!

 For the crust, measure out the ingredients: flour, cold butter and salt.

 For the butternut squash and leek filling, peel the butternut squash, remove the seeds, and cut the flesh into small cubes.
 Chop the leeks and mince the garlic.

 Step 2 – Prepare the Dough